Skip to main content

 10 mentions Positive Neutral Negative

-• “There's a bit of early game hell where you only control your main character, and without the ability to save before the first boss, if you didn't do a bit of grinding for useful skills, you will have to start over from the beginning.”
+• “There's a bit of early game hell where you only control your main character, and without the ability to save before the first boss, if you didn't do a bit of grinding for useful skills, you will start over from the beginning.”

 • “So sometimes you want to delay bosses until you've more party members aboard, and you can't really experiment that much with the party members without additional grinding/leveling.”